koii-network/docs/koii/the-koii-token/add-koii-to-exchange/managing-transactions.md

 ## Minimum Deposit & Withdrawal Amounts

-Every deposit and withdrawal of SOL must be greater or equal to the minimum rent-exempt balance for the account at the wallet address (a basic SOL account holding no data), currently: 0.000890880 SOL
+Every deposit and withdrawal of KOII must be greater or equal to the minimum rent-exempt balance for the account at the wallet address (a basic KOII account holding no data), currently: 0.000890880 KOII

 Similarly, every deposit account must contain at least this balance.